 We can assist you in removing the lien by negotiating a payment plan or in obtaining other tax relief measures.

-For a free consultation, get in touch with our Ohio law firm, which has offices in Newark, Mount Vernon, and Columbus (main).
+To schedule your free initial consultation, get in touch with our Ohio law firm, which has offices in Newark, Mount Vernon, and Columbus (main).